 Summary of the ten quick tips for teaching with participatory live coding

+[FIXME: update titles in figure, and change to ‘illustrations’ in tip 6]

 Introduction

 What is participatory live coding?

 Participatory live coding is a technique where a teacher or instructor writes and narrates code out loud as they teach, and invites learners to join them by writing and executing the same code.
 Learners watch as an instructor writes code live in real time, typically via one or more projector screens that show the same screen as the instructor sees.
 Instructors also read out loud what they type, explaining the different elements and principles that are relevant for learners to understand the code.
 At the same time, each learner is invited to copy and execute the exact code or commands that are being written on their own work station.
 Learners thus ‘code-along’ with the instructor.
 There are frequent, often short, exercises, where learners are asked to solve a small relevant problem on their own.